 - Expiration matters.
 Don’t forget to pay attention to expiration dates, and encourage the Client to check them on a regular basis.

 - Clean before you re-organize.
-Once you’ve cleared out a closet, fridge, office or other space, make sure you wipe off the surfaces to make sure you’re building the new organization on a clean space.
+Once you’ve cleared out a closet, fridge, office or other space, make sure you wipe off the surfaces to make sure you’re building organization into a clean space.

 - Put like-items together.
 Fruit with fruit, beverages with beverages etc. That will make finding a midnight snack easier!

-- Re-package grains.
-If a package contains multiple servings that will be used over time (think rice, pasta, flour, etc.) transfer the food from the original packaging into clear containers with tight-sealing lids.
-You can label them with a label maker or even cut the label from the original packaging and insert it in the front of the container.
+- Label.
+You can label them with a label maker or even cut names from the original packaging and insert it in the front of the container.
 This will keep your food fresh longer, as well as keep the pantry neat and organized.

 Have any other organization tips you’d like to share?
 Comment below!